Ischia

 About as cheap as Ischia gets without dropping to backpacker level.
 The vineyard setting is the bonus.

-See live prices on Booking →Pre-filled from New York.
+See live prices on Booking →Hand-picked things to do in Ischia

 Hotel and flight links are affiliate links.
 We earn a small commission when you book; the price is the same for you.
 We only recommend options we'd use ourselves.
 Full policy.